aria-ml/dataeval/docs/concepts/Stats.md

 - [xxhash](https://github.com/Cyan4973/xxHash) - exact image matching
 - [pchash](https://en.wikipedia.org/wiki/Perceptual_hashing) - perceptual hash based near image matching

-This function can be used in conjunction with the `Duplicates` class in order to identify duplicate images.
+This function can be used in conjunction with the {term}`duplicates<Duplicates>` class in order to identify duplicate images.

 ## labelstats